Alcohol may have some health benefits, including lowering the risk for heart disease, but it may also lead to abusive drinking and other diseases.

 Parents need to realize the rational part of a teen’s brain isn’t fully developed and won’t be until he or she is 25 years old or so.

-Methamphetamine is related to the legal stimulant amphetamine, but has stronger effects.
+Methamphetamine (meth) is a highly addictive drug.
+It is related to the legal stimulant amphetamine, but has stronger effects.

 Children who have ADHD are often given medicine as part of their treatment plan.
 The type of medicine most often chosen is a psychostimulant.